akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 - **Evaluation Metric:** The F1-score for the positive (attack) class was used as the primary metric to balance precision and recall.
 - **Early Stopping:** For models supporting it (e.g., XGBoost), early stopping was used to prevent overfitting.
 - **Resource Considerations:** To manage computational cost, the search space was carefully selected based on domain knowledge and prior experiments.

+### Multi-Class Classifier

+For the selected multi-class classifier, which is a **Stacking Ensemble**, hyperparameter optimization targeted tuning of individual base learners as well as the meta-learner to maximize overall multi-class predictive performance.

+#### Base Learners and Hyperparameters Tuned

+**Logistic Regression:**
+The Logistic Regression base model was tuned using `GridSearchCV` with a pipeline.

+- Regularization strength inverse, tested across `[0.01, 0.1, 1, 10, 100]` (`C`)
+- Solver algorithms supporting multi-class classification tested: `'lbfgs'` and `'saga'` (`solver`)
+- Penalty set to `'l2'` to ensure robust multi-class performance (`penalty`)
+- Multi-class strategy set to `'multinomial'` (default with `'lbfgs'`)

+**Random Forest (RF):**
+The Random Forest base model was tuned using `GridSearchCV` with a pipeline.

+- Number of trees, tested at 100, 200, and 300 (`n_estimators`)
+- Maximum depth of trees, tested at 10, 20, and unlimited (`max_depth`)
+- Minimum samples required to split a node, tested at 2 and 5 (`min_samples_split`)
+- Minimum samples required at a leaf node, tested at 1 and 2 (`min_samples_leaf`)
+- Number of features considered for the best split, tested with `'sqrt'` and `'log2'` (`max_features`)

+**XGBoost:**
+The XGBoost base model was tuned using `GridSearchCV` with a pipeline.

+- Number of boosting rounds, tested at 100 and 200 (`n_estimators`)
+- Maximum depth of trees, tested at 3 and 5 (`max_depth`)
+- Step size shrinkage used to prevent overfitting, tested at 0.01 and 0.1 (`learning_rate`)
+- Subsample ratio of the training instances, tested at 0.7 and 1.0 (`subsample`)
+- Multi-class objective set to `'multi:softprob'` with appropriate number of classes

+#### Deep Learning Models

+**Feedforward Neural Network (FFN):**
+The FFN model was optimized using a combination of manual tuning and automated hyperparameter search.

+- Number of hidden layers, tested between 2 and 4 layers
+- Number of neurons per layer, ranging from 32 to 256
+- Activation functions tested included ReLU and LeakyReLU
+- Dropout rates tested at 0.1, 0.3, and 0.5 to prevent overfitting
+- Batch size experimented with values 32, 64, and 128
+- Learning rates tuned between 0.0001 and 0.01 using optimizers such as Adam and RMSprop
+- Early stopping implemented to halt training when validation loss plateaued

+**Recurrent Neural Network (RNN) / LSTM:**
+For sequential or time-dependent features, RNNs with LSTM units were utilized and tuned.

+- Number of LSTM layers varied between 1 and 3
+- Hidden units per LSTM layer tested from 50 to 200
+- Dropout and recurrent dropout rates tested at 0.2 and 0.5
+- Sequence length input adjusted based on feature representation
+- Optimizers tested included Adam and RMSprop with learning rates between 0.0001 and 0.01
+- Early stopping used to prevent overfitting

+#### Meta-Learner

+The meta-learner in the stacking ensemble is a **Logistic Regression** model configured for multi-class classification with default parameters.
+Specific considerations include:

+- Multi-class strategy set to `'multinomial'` to handle multiple classes jointly.
+- Solver configured to `'lbfgs'` for efficient multi-class optimization.
+- Minimal explicit hyperparameter tuning was performed given the meta-learner’s relatively simple architecture and reliance on base learner outputs.

+Cross-validation during stacking training (3-fold stratified K-Fold) ensured generalization of the meta-learner without overfitting.
+Future improvements could include tuning regularization strength (`C`) or exploring alternative meta-learners better suited for multi-class problems.

+#### Optimisation Strategy

+- **Grid Search / Random Search:** Hyperparameter combinations were explored via Grid Search or Randomized Search with cross-validation on the training data.
+- **Evaluation Metric:** The macro-averaged F1-score was used as the primary metric to balance precision and recall across all classes equally.
+- **Early Stopping:** Applied where supported (e.g., XGBoost, deep learning models) to prevent overfitting during training.
+- **Resource Considerations:** The search space was narrowed based on domain knowledge and prior experience to balance thoroughness and computational efficiency.

 ---
 ## 💡 Key Findings